mbolivar/my-zephyr-app/README.rst

 .. _west.yml:
    https://github.com/mbolivar/my-zephyr-app/blob/master/west.yml

-It also contains a Hello World application, so you can see how this feature lets you combine your own Zephyr application with Zephyr itself.
+It also contains a Hello World Zephyr application which works with Zephyr 2.1.
+This shows how manifest imports make it easier to maintain your Zephyr applications with west.

 Getting the west pre-release
 ****************************